conan-io/conan-io.github.io/_posts/2026-07-30-CUDA-Meets-Windows-On-Arm64-NVIDIA-RTX-Spark.markdown

 environment variables pointing at a specific CUDA installation, nothing extra to configure in CI beyond having Conan available.

-In your profile, set the GPU architecture(s) you're targeting, for example:
+In your profile, set the GPU architecture(s) you're targeting.
+Please refer to the CUDA reference documentation to work out the GPU architecture for the device you are targetting.
+As an example:

 ```
 tools.cmake.cmaketoolchain:extra_variables*={'CMAKE_CUDA_ARCHITECTURES':'87-real'}